jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 ### DVR
 `DVR` only provides context for the map of recorded Programs.

-There is no method that returns the list of recorded programs, but if this were a real feature, I'd add one.
+There is no method that returns the list of recorded programs, but if this were a real feature, I would add one.

 `Program getProgram(String name)` should probably return an `Optional<Program>`, since a `Program` for the given `name` may not be on the DVR.
 If this were going to be a real feature, then I would have done that rather than return a `null` if the `Program` is not found.